Privacy at Zoom

 Zoom keeps privacy and security top of mind for all end users.

 Privacy is one of our core values.
-We are committed to being transparent about how we collect and use data to provide our services.
+We are committed to being transparent about how we collect and use data to provide our product and services.

 Global Data Privacy